cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ```
 </div>

-#### Adding CloudLinux OS image to DigitalOcean
+#### Adding CloudLinux OS Shared image to DigitalOcean

 Custom images are Linux distributions that have been modified to fit the specific needs of DigitalOcean users.
-You can find some basics of importing a custom CloudLinux OS image below.
+You can find some basics of importing a custom CloudLinux OS Shared image below.

 Importing custom images to DigitalOcean is free, as you are only charged for the storage of your image.
 To save money, you can easily import your image, start a Droplet from your image, and delete the image, so you don’t incur any storage costs.

-Below, we will describe how to add a qcow2 (QEMU/KVM) CloudLinux OS image as a custom image.
+Below, we will describe how to add a qcow2 (QEMU/KVM) CloudLinux OS Shared image as a custom image.
 You can find more information on image options at [https://www.digitalocean.com/docs/images/custom-images/overview/](https://www.digitalocean.com/docs/images/custom-images/overview/)

 1. To choose the right image, navigate to [https://download.cloudlinux.com/cloudlinux/images/#kvm-tab](https://download.cloudlinux.com/cloudlinux/images/#kvm-tab).
 Several different images are available for download (with and without a control panel).